-An active recitalist and concert soloist, Kasia has performed concerts throughout the US and parts of Italy.
-She has been the soprano soloist in Mahler’s 4th Symphony with the Columbia University Orchestra, Beethoven’s Mass in C, and Bach’s Cantata no. 140.
+An active recitalist and concert soloist, Kasia has been the soprano soloist in Mahler’s 4th Symphony with the Columbia University Orchestra, Beethoven’s Mass in C, and Bach’s Cantata no. 140.
 An art-song enthusiast, Kasia was a young artist with SongFest in 2012.
 She has also performed in recital and chamber concerts hosted by the Discovery Orchestra in New Jersey, Dayton Philharmonic Orchestra, and Palm Beach Opera among others.